 It is also for this reason that the US, especially, has taken it upon itself to drive a lot of investment and effort into producing natural gas.
 This has also seen the reliance on natural gas in the US being ramped up.
 This resource has now made its way into the commodities market because of its importance in the future with regards to renewable energy, as well as the added reliance.

-With regards to the natural gas price price forecast, this market is an interesting one as the resource is in a state of flux in terms of its production, and the markets are also facing tough times amid the Covid-19 pandemic gripping the globe and toppling almost all markets.
+With regards to the natural gas price forecast, this market is an interesting one as the resource is in a state of flux in terms of its production.
+The pandemic also isn’t fully over, a delta variant is spreading, and markets are turning fearful again.

 The natural gas price forecast today, and the natural gas price forecast for the next six months are expected to be very different as market issues play themselves out.
 Then, the gas price predictions next 5 years will also be interesting to watch because of the way in which the resource is being produced and handled.